 District 54 offers a free full-day kindergarten program at all of our elementary schools, although options are available for students to attend a half-day program.

 Only those children whose fifth birthday falls on or before Sept.
 1, 2016, are eligible to enroll in kindergarten for the 2016-17 school year.

-District 54 now offers online registration to expedite the registration process.
-Please note that while parents and legal guardians can register their children online, they will still need to visit their neighborhood school to present documentation including – but not limited to - proof of residency, an immunization record and an official birth certificate.
+District 54 offers online registration to expedite the registration process.
+Please note that while parents and legal guardians can register their children online, they also will need to visit their neighborhood school to present documentation including – but not limited to – proof of residency, an immunization record and an official birth certificate.
 To register online, click here (we recommend viewing this site using Internet Explorer 8 or higher, or Safari 5 or higher).

 Parents and legal guardians can fill out enrollment forms by hand if they choose (see below).
 The registration packet for new students includes the following:

 - Family Census

 - Proof of Residency Form (Spanish)

 - Consent for Release of Information Form (this allows our school district to obtain the student’s records from the former school district)

 Additionally, the parent or legal guardian must provide the following information to complete the enrollment process: